 The speed limit is also set for a particular section of a road at which vehicles can travel in that particular section of the road.
 Therefore, the speed limit varies according to the different roads, different vehicles, and also different countries.
 The national speed limit on a dual carriageway in the UK for each vehicle is as below.

-What is the National Speed Limit on Dual Carriageway in UK?
+What is the speed limit on a dual carriageway in the UK?

 |Speed Limit for Cars, Bikes and Car-derived vans in UK||70 mph|